HSA encourages people get their flu shots

 The HSA is calling on everyone to get their flu shots.

-“It is important because prevention is the key, if the message is out there and persons know what to do and they act on it then we may see a reduction in the amount of persons who would be coming to the hospital,” said Nurse Manager for the Health Services Authority, Joanna Rose-Wright.
+“It is important because prevention is the key, if the message is out there and persons know what to do and they act on it then we may see a reduction in the amount of persons who would be coming to the hospital,” said Mrs. Rose-Wright.

-Mrs. Rose-Wright says the shipment of vaccines was to arrive in the middle of October, but due to unforeseen circumstances the delivery was delayed.
+Mrs. Rose-Wright said the shipment of vaccines was to arrive in the middle of October, but due to unforeseen circumstances the delivery was delayed.

 HSA encourages people get their flu shots